What is bone marrow?

 Platelets are fragments of cells called megakaryocytes.
 The body uses platelets in the clotting process to plug holes in leaking blood vessels and to help activate other clotting factors.

-Leukaemia is a cancer of the white blood cells that can affect any of the five WBC types.
-It begins with one abnormal cell that begins to continuously replicate (clone) itself.
-The resulting leukaemic cloned cells do not function normally.
-They do not fight infections and, as they build up, they inhibit the production of other WBCs, RBCs and platelets.
+Leukaemia is a cancer of the blood cells that may affect any blood cell type.
+Usually the bone marrow produces stem cells that are allowed to mature into "adult" blood cells.
+However, in cases of leukaemia the affected bone marrow begins with one abnormal haemopoietic stem cell that begins to continuously replicate itself.
+The resulting leukaemic cells are immature blood cells that are known as blast cells.
+These blast cells can continually replicate but are unable to differentiate into normal functional mature blood cells.
 Patients with leukaemia may have frequent infections, fatigue, bleeding, bruising, anaemia, night sweats, and bone and joint pain.
-The spleen, which filters the blood and gets rid of old cells, may become enlarged, as may the liver and lymph nodes.
+The spleen, which filters the blood removing old cells, may become enlarged, as may the liver and lymph nodes.

-In MPD conditions, excessive production of a cell's precursor leads to an increased number of that type of cell and an increase or decrease in the number of other blood cells, which may be inhibited and crowded out.
+Myeloproliferative neoplasms (MPN) are a group of diseases present in the bone marrow and peripheral blood, characterised by the overproduction of abnormal myeloid precursor cells.
+In MPN conditions, excessive production of a cell's precursor leads to an increased number of that particular type of cell, and decreased numbers of other types of blood cell.
 This results in symptoms related to blood cell overproduction, shortages, and dysfunction throughout the body.

-Myelodysplastic Syndrome (MDS) is a group of diseases characterized by abnormal bone marrow cell production.
-Frequently with MDS, not enough normal blood cells are being made.
+Myelodysplastic Syndrome (MDS) is a group of diseases characterised by abnormal bone marrow cell production.
+Frequently with MDS, cell turn over is increased as well as cell death therefore not enough normal blood cells are produced.
 This leads to symptoms of anaemia, infection, and excessive bleeding and bruising.
-MDS syndromes are classified by how the cells in the bone marrow and blood smear look under the microscope and include: several types of anaemia that don’t respond to treatment (refractory), myelodysplastic syndrome associated with chromosome abnormality, and unclassified MDS.
-Over time, MDS tends to progress to acute myeloid leukaemia.
+MDS syndromes are classified by how the cells in the bone marrow and bloodstream look under the microscope.
+Over time, MDS can progress to acute myeloid leukaemia (AML).

 Other disorders include:

-- Plasma cell disorders, a group of conditions associated with an overproduction of one clone of a B lymphocyte and its antibody protein, including multiple myeloma, primary amyloidosis and “monoclonal gammopathy of uncertain significance”.
+- Plasma cell disorders, a group of conditions associated with an overproduction of one clone of a B lymphocyte and its antibody protein, including multiple myeloma, primary amyloidosis and “monoclonal gammopathy of uncertain significance” (MGUS).

 - Lymphomas and other cancers that spread into the marrow and affect cell production.

-- Anaemias caused by deficiencies (such as iron) and/or haemoglobinopathies that result in abnormally shaped or sized RBCs.
+- Anaemias caused by deficiencies (e.g. iron) and/or haemoglobinopathies that result in the production of abnormal haemoglobin.

-- Anaemias caused by a deficiency or dysfunction of erythropoietin, a chemical produced by the kidneys that stimulates RBC production.
+- Anaemias caused by a deficiency or dysfunction of the cytokine erythropoietin, a protein produced by the kidneys that stimulates RBC production.